babbtx/meme-game/README.md

 API | Description
 --- | -----------
-`GET /api/v1/answers` | User retrieves all of their previous memes across all games `GET /api/v1/answers/:id` | User retrieves only a single meme from a previous game `PATCH /api/v1/answers/:id` | User updates a previous meme given in a previous game `PUT /api/v1/answers/:id` | User updates a previous meme given in a previous game `GET /api/v1/games/:game_id/answers` | User retrieves the memes of all players in the given game `POST /api/v1/games/:game_id/answers` | User submits a new meme, including image reference and captions `POST /api/v1/games` | User starts a new game, optionally inviting friends `GET /api/v1/users/:user_token_subject/answers` | User retrieves the memes shared by another user
+`GET /api/v1/answers` | User retrieves all of their previous memes across all games `GET /api/v1/games/:game_id/answers` | User retrieves the memes of all players in the given game `GET /api/v1/answers/:id` | User retrieves only a single meme of theirs from a previous game `PATCH /api/v1/answers/:id` | User updates a previous meme of theirs from a previous game `PUT /api/v1/answers/:id` | User updates a previous meme of theirs from a previous game `POST /api/v1/games/:game_id/answers` | User submits a new meme, including image reference and captions `POST /api/v1/games` | User starts a new game, optionally inviting friends `GET /api/v1/users/:user_token_subject/answers` | User retrieves the memes shared by another user